Call or Text Us Today! 210-944-4116

 So why are these two conditions dementia and loss of hearing even linked to begin with?
 Experts themselves aren’t exactly certain, but some theories are related to social solitude.
 When coping with hearing loss, some people seclude themselves socially.
 Another theory has to do with sensory stimulation.
 Over time, if a person loses sensory stimulation, such as hearing loss, the brain gets less activity which then causes mental decline.

-Your hearing aid allows you to hear better.
-Supplying a natural safeguard for your brain against cognitive decline and helping to keep your brain active.
+Your hearing aid helps you hear more clearly while supporting your brain health.
+By keeping your brain engaged with the sounds around you, it may help reduce the risk of cognitive decline and promote ongoing mental activity.
 That’s why taking care of hearing loss can slow dementia by as much as 75% percent and why it shouldn’t be unexpected that there is a link between the two.